david4096/ga4gh-node-gateway/README.md

 * Each GA4GH RPC endpoint gives empty responses.
 An example is available in `src/client.js`.
 * Writing code that matches the RPC signature in the .proto in `src/controllers.js` allows one to immediately prototype queries.
-* A placeholder for a JSON-HTTP fallback has been put in place, but no HTTP 1.1 endpoints are hooked up.